-Almost 15 percent of Americans still uninsured, report findsDecember 17th, 2013 by Steven Reinberg, Healthday Reporter in Health /
+Almost 15 percent of Americans still uninsured, report findsDecember 17, 2013 by Steven Reinberg, Healthday Reporter in Medicine & Health / Health

 (HealthDay)—As the final phase of the Affordable Care Act, sometimes called "Obamacare," begins, a new report shows that more than 45 million Americans still don't have health insurance.